-If your dog suffers from chronic digestive problems, the reason could be an immune response gone wrong.
-When, instead of correctly fighting off harmful invaders, the immune system reacts to the body’s own cells or to something in the diet, the result can be chronic inflammation, which can wreak havoc with your dog’s digestive system.
+If your dog suffers from chronic inflammation, the reason could be an immune response gone wrong.
+When, instead of correctly fighting off harmful invaders, the immune system reacts to the body’s own cells or to something in the dog's diet, the result can be chronic inflammation, which can wreak havoc with your dog’s digestive system.

 What is inflammation?